yokaiAG/Stage2019/README.md

 - DataAnalysis: some stats on the datasets.
 - PsiResults: results on the different datasets (psi model, psi emul, and comparisons between them).
 Also contains plots used for the journal and the internship report.

+Lastly i will introduce the datasets (available on khiva at /home/vendeville/Stage2019/Datasets/).
+They are not uploaded on github due to their size.

 ## Code

 ### Python files (.py)